havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.1.1
+The current version is 3.1.2

+- 3.1.2

+  - Handle features with empty geometry (#19)

 - 3.1.1

-  - Fix issue with icon not showing in toolbar (#25)
+  - Fix issue with icon not showing in toolbar (#18)

 - 3.1.0